jayo39/CodeBank/README.md

 - Share and save code snippets with ease.
 - Manage and like posts.
 - Follow users and view their uploads.
-- Manage users and posts through administrative tools.
+- Sort posts by popular, newest or following

 ## Technologies Used